-The underwriters will have an option to buy up to an additional shares from the selling stockholders to cover sales by the underwriters of a greater number of shares than the total number set forth in the table above.
+The underwriters will have an option to buy up to an additional shares from us to cover sales by the underwriters of a greater number of shares than the total number set forth in the table above.
 They may exercise that option for 30 days.
 If any shares are purchased pursuant to this option, the underwriters will severally purchase shares in approximately the same proportion as set forth in the table above.

-We have agreed to pay certain expenses in connection with this offering on behalf of the selling stockholders, including all the underwriting discounts and commissions.
-The following table shows the per share and total underwriting discounts and commissions to be paid to the underwriters by us.
-Such amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase additional shares from the selling stockholders.
+The following tables show the per share and total underwriting discounts and commissions to be paid to the underwriters by us and the selling stockholders.
+Such amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase additional shares from us.